Pro Clima Solitex Plus

 Pro Clima Solitex Plus is unaffected by exposure to UV and high levels of radiant heat from the sun for up to 3 months.
 This is ideal for protecting an unfinished building (during construction) from the elements before any tiles, protective cladding or façade are installed.

 Why we love it

-The fleecy backing of Solitex Plus reduces friction for easier installation and its reinforcement gives it high nail tear resistance and robustness when construction workers walk over it during construction.
+The fleecy backing of Pro Clima Solitex Plus breathable roof membrane reduces friction for easier installation and its reinforcement gives it high nail tear resistance and robustness when construction workers walk over it during construction.

 Once the overlaps, junctions, edges and penetrations of the Solitex Plus have been adequately taped and sealed with Tescon Vana or Tescon No. 1 and appropriate roofing battens are positioned (in accordance with BS 5534), Solitex Plus can be used in any of the exposure zones throughout the UK and Ireland.

 Pro Clima Solitex Plus is a tried and tested with Third Party Approved from the Irish Agrément Board Approved and is a BBA Certified membrane.

 Pro Clima provide a limited system warranty, backed-up with public liability insurance, for all airtightness system, roof and wall sealing system and construction products that they supply.
 A 10-year warranty is provided for these products when correctly installed in combination with approved thermal insulation materials and other Pro Clima system products.
 When correctly installed in combination with other manufacturers’ products (not made by Pro Clima), a 6-year warranty is provided.